St Peter's Aylesbury

 Engaging in all Five ‘Marks of Mission’

-the StPA Community Garden is a place where we can show loving kindness, tackle injustice, nurture faith, care for creation and tell people the good news of Jesus.
+the StPA Community Garden is a place where we can grow!
+In it and through it we learn to show loving kindness, tackle injustice, nurture faith, care for creation and share the good news of Jesus.
+It’s such a great tool for enabling and equipping us with skills and opportunities, regardless of gardening skills!

 Developing Community Partnerships

-we enjoy great relationships with local Schools; Bucks Adult Education, the Youth Probation Service; local GP Surgery; amongst many others who use our Community Garden.
+we enjoy great relationships with local Schools; Bucks Adult Education; the Youth Probation Service; local GP Surgeries; amongst many other organisations who use our Community Garden.

 Reduces Poverty, Deprivation & Isolation

-the StPA Community Garden offers a space to form friends and neighbourly relationships.
+the StPA Community Garden gives away most of its produce to the community as well as offering cookery classes, and teaching self-sufficiency.
+It also offers a space to make friends and neighbourly relationships.
 Even if you don’t like gardening, you can come and enjoy a cup of tea with friends!

 Creative Worship

-we regularly use the Community garden for intergenerational worship events and activities!
+we regularly use the Community garden for intergenerational worship events and activities throughout the year!

 New Worshiping Communities